FincherYuan/docsify/docs/README.md

 ## docsify

-> A magical documentation site generator.
+> A magical documentation site generator.test for myself

 ## What it is